Baranagar: History

 first mechanical Jute Factory in India.
 During the two World Wars, many engineering factories were set up in Baranagar, and the town became famous as Industrial City.
 To provide civic amenities, North Suburban Municipality was formed in 1869 consisting of Chitpur and Cossipore (presently under Kolkata M.C.), all mouzas of present Baranagar Municipal Area along with Kamarhati, Ariadaha and Dakshineswar mouzas of present Kamarhati Municipality.
 In 1881 North Suburban Municipality was divided into two parts, 1) Cossipore- Chitpur Municipality (later amalgamated with Kolkata Municipal area) and 2) Baranagar Municipality.
-On 01.08.1899, Kamarhati Municipality was formed, parting Kamarhati and Ariadaha Mouzas from Baranagar.
+On 1 August 1899, Kamarhati Municipality was formed, parting Kamarhati and Ariadaha Mouzas from Baranagar.
 In 1949 Dakshineswar Mouza was parted from Baranagar and merged with Kamarhati Municipality.

+Baranagar was one or majorly affected cities during the Naxalbari Uprising.
+In the early 1970s, a massacre took place in the city as the Congress led Indian state retaliated against the political movement.
+The joint operation of the police and criminals attacked alleged Naxalites as well as their family members.
+The family of a Congressman wasn't spared either.
+Grotesque killings took place as more than 100-1000 people were torched, gunned down or hacked to death.
+The police never bothered to give any official number.
+There has been call for a judicial enquiry but none took place even after 50 years have passed.
+The culprits were never brought to books.
+There are allegations by political activists that those policemen who were involved in the killings were later promoted to higher ranks.

-In Kuthighat (Baranagar), there is still an old house/lodge of Nigerian merchants.
+In Kuthighat (Baranagar), there was an old house/lodge of Nigerian merchants.